clevelandhighschoolcs/p8mawpup-MilanDonhowe/README.md

 ![Image here](https://github.com/MilanDonhowe/Weather-Info-Grabber/blob/master/Images/Codeee.PNG)

 **This example will collect Weather data (windspeed, temperature, etc) from New York every one hundred seconds and then put the data into a csv file.**

 ![Another Image](https://github.com/MilanDonhowe/Weather-Info-Grabber/blob/master/Images/Working.PNG)

 **If all is well your console might look something like this after a couple minutes.**

 ***If you want to stop the program press ctrl+c.***

-**To open/view the CSV file contents you will have to use either Microsoft excel or Openoffice Calc or other equivalent**
+**To open/view the CSV file contents you will have to use either Microsoft excel or Openoffice Calc or other equivalent.**

 If you manage to pry open the csv file the contents should look something like this: